 19 November - 10 December 2025

 - Joakim Kocjancic works exclusively with analogue black-and-white photography.
-Grain, contrast and blur arise from time in the world rather than stylistic intention.
-The photographs form slowly, through attention, stillness, breath.
+Grain, contrast and blur arise from time spent in the world rather than stylistic intention.
+The photographs form slowly, through attention, stillness and duration.
 They carry the memory of touch.

-- Solvarv was made over two summers, in a place without electricity or running water, where the day was structured by light itself.
-Time expands, loops, disappears.
-Like the poem taped to the outhouse door, Edith Södergran’s Landet som icke är, the work points toward a place sensed more than spoken.
+- Made over two summers, Solvarv reflects a rhythm shaped by light rather than schedules.
+Like the poem taped to the outhouse door — Edith Södergran's Landet som icke är — the work points toward a place sensed more than spoken.

 Bill Billekvist